ersincakmak/patika-redux-projects/type-speed-test/README.md

 # Type Speed Test

 I have used [this api link](https://random-word-api.herokuapp.com/word?number=1000) for random words.
 That's generate 1000 words for us.
-You have 60 seconds for the type, you should type as you can.
+You have 60 seconds for the type, you should type fast as you can.

 # Installation